FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 peer channel list --help
 ```

 These flags provide more information about a peer, and are designated *global* because they can be used at any command level.
-For example the `--help` flag can provide help on the `peer` command, the `peer channel` command and the `peer channel fetch` command, as well as their respective options.
+For example the `--help` flag can provide help on the `peer` command, the `peer channel` command, as well as their respective options.

 #### <a name=flags> </a> Flag details